jsilter/GeneralEvaluation/README.md

 ## Installation

-1. Clone the repository:
+1. Open a terminal and clone the repository:
     ```sh
     git clone https://github.com/reginabarzilaygroup/GeneralEvaluation
     cd GeneralEvaluation
     ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment using the code below and activate it:
     ```sh
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-3. Install the package, which will install required packages:
+3. Install the package, which will install required packages (listed above, except for Python):
     ```sh
     pip install .
     ```